-Greetings all, welcome (or welcome back) to the Tecumseh Family!
-It has been far too long since we have been gearing up to spend the summer together.
-If your excitement to be a part of the Camp Tecumseh experience this summer comes close to matching ours than we will have an amazing time together.
+Greetings all, welcome (or welcome back) to the Camp Tecumseh Family!
 You have made an excellent choice in selecting Camp Tecumseh.
 Alexander Grant founded Tecumseh to "make good boys better."
 Mr. Grant "believed in Camp Tecumseh as a great American institution for the development and training of a boy's own best self".
-One hundred nineteen years later we are still exercising Mr. Grant's simple beliefs.
+One hundred twenty years later we are still exercising Mr. Grant's simple beliefs.
 Camp Tecumseh provides the place, the program, and the people to enrich each camper's life physically, spiritually, emotionally, and socially.
 Tecumseh fosters a spirit of community and camaraderie that lasts a lifetime.
 Please know that we will work hard to maintain your trust.
 Our commitment to keeping you well informed and more closely connected to your son's camp experience has created this parent handbook.
 What follows is a detailed and helpful collection of important information about Camp Tecumseh.
 Please be sure to read this material carefully.
 If you need any further information please reach out to Director, Doug Knight.

 We cannot wait until summer!!!

-Sincerely.

-Doug and Jill Knight
+Sincerely, Doug and Jill Knight

-Important Changes for Camp Tecumseh in recent years.
+Important Changes for Camp Tecumseh in 2022